Skip to main content

 Industrial-Grade Structured Cabling

 We install shielded (S/FTP) cabling in high-EMI environments, using cable routes and management systems that minimise exposure to interference sources.
-Every installation is certified with Fluke DSX test equipment, providing documented evidence that cabling performance meets the specified standard — essential in environments where marginal cable performance can cause production issues.
+Every installation is certified with Fluke DSX test equipment, providing documented evidence that cabling performance meets the specified standard.
+In environments where marginal cable performance causes production issues, that documentation matters.

 OT/IT Network Segmentation with VLANs

-We design network architectures that place production systems, office systems, and guest or visitor networks in properly isolated segments (VLANs).
-Traffic between segments is controlled by firewall rules that permit only the specific communication flows required — preventing cross-contamination while preserving the operational connectivity that production systems need.
+We design network architectures that place production systems, office systems and guest networks in properly isolated segments.
+Traffic between segments is controlled by firewall rules that permit only the specific communication flows required.
+This prevents cross-contamination while preserving the operational connectivity production systems need.

 EMI-Resistant Wi-Fi Design

 Wireless deployments in manufacturing environments require careful frequency planning to work around interference sources.
-We conduct active site surveys to measure the real RF environment before specifying access point placement, antenna selection, and frequency band configuration.
+We conduct active site surveys to measure the real RF environment before specifying AP placement, antenna selection and frequency band configuration.
 Industrial-rated access points are specified where physical robustness is required.

 Managed Services for Critical Infrastructure

 Proactive monitoring of manufacturing network infrastructure means issues are identified before they cause production downtime.
-Our managed service platform monitors every switch, access point, and firewall on the network, alerting our team to faults, capacity issues, and abnormal traffic patterns — with priority response for environments where network downtime has direct operational consequences.
+Our managed service platform monitors every switch, access point and firewall on the network, alerting our team to faults, capacity issues and abnormal traffic patterns.
+Priority response for environments where network downtime has direct operational consequences.

 Ready to build the right network for Manufacturing?